mariovalney/cf7-to-zapier/README.md

 This will create a text field with name "your-field", class "form-control", id "field-id" and will be sent to webhook with key "webhook-key".

+### How I can get the free text value? ###

+We will replace the value for last option (which is the free_text input) with the value.

+This way your webhook will receive the free text value and other options if you allow it (like in checkbox).

 ### Can I help you? ###

 Yes!
 Visit [GitHub repository](https://github.com/Vizir/cf7-to-zapier).